-- 1. Look at the hostlist and user\lists of development, normal, and large queues.
+- 1. Look at the hostlist and user_lists of development, normal, and large queues.
 Why make different host lists or user lists?
 What behavior are they trying to encourage? - 2.
 Do any queues have higher or lower priority according to qconf?
 The qstat -g c command shows how many slots each queue is permitted to use.
 What incentives are there to prefer certain queues, and what are those incentives? - 3.
 What are the consequences of a 24 hour max queue time?

-4.8 Further Exercise: Using Scheduler-Defined Variables
+4.7 Further Exercise: Using Scheduler-Defined Variables

 The scheduler defines variables for the job to use when it runs on the node.
-The simplest are $JOB_ID$ , which is the number the scheduler assigns to the job and $JOB_NAME$ , which is the name you give with the -N switch.
+The simplest are JOB_ID , which is the number the scheduler assigns to the job and JOB_NAME , which is the name you give with the -N switch.

-You can see what variables are defined by submitting a script whose body contains the following:
+You can see what variables are defined by submitting a batch script that has the typical header information but whose body contains the following: